icon-bg

 The user manual provides detailed instructions on configuring the scheduler settings, enabling you to optimize the scanning process and minimize potential disruptions to your network operations.

-Types of scanning the local network for Apple Mac devices
+Types of scanning Apple Mac devices on the network

 Total Network Inventory supports two primary types of Mac network scanning devices: remote scanning and manual scanning.